differentialhq/differential/docs/classes/FlyMachines.md

 # Class: FlyMachines

 A class to control Fly Machines with Differential client.
-Use this to start and stop machines when you have work with `onWork` and `onIdle` in the ListenerConfig.
+Use this to start and stop machines when you have work with `onWork` and `onIdle` in the PoolConfig.

 **`Example`**